 - MicroSD card storage.
 Pricier dash cams bundle a storage card.
 Some come with larger cards, and some budget models come without.
 There are often bundles available with the card.
-One camera we’re aware of, the Owl, opts for hard-wired internal storage.
+Some cameras opt for hard-wired internal storage, like the Miofive 4K.

 Something most people don’t consider before they buy is that dash cams connect to a power source in your car via a physical cable.
 That cable can sometimes be tucked out of the way, but more likely than not you’ll have loose cable hanging somewhere.
 You can sometimes fix this with a longer or shorter cable (or a professional installation).
 Keep that in mind as you consider your power options:

 - Auxiliary 12-volt power (adequate): Most vendors have stuck with powering their dash cams via the auxiliary 12-volt power socket (also known as the cigarette lighter) and USB cables.
 It can lead to an unsightly cable run, and the power disappears when you turn off the car, but it’s universal and easy.

 - Hard-wired 12-volt power (better): Most vendors offer kits that connect the dash cam directly to a constant 12-volt source in your wiring harness behind the dash.
 This provides always-on power, but it isn’t particularly easy to install.